mendix/docs-site-test/content/en/docs/addons/ats-addon/ht/ht-two/ht-two-ats-and-ci-cd.md

 8. The **Your new API key:** dialog box appears.

-	{{% alert type="info" %}} This is the only time ATS shows the API.
+	{{% alert color="info" %}} This is the only time ATS shows the API.
 Write it down in a secure place.
 	{{% /alert %}}

 9. Make sure you wrote down the API key.
 Now close the dialog box.